nprapps/nprapps.github.com/_posts/2015-10-14-how-to-apply.markdown

 ---
-layout: redirect
+layout: post
-redirect_url: /2015/10/14/how-to-apply.html

-title: "How to apply for an internship at NPR Visuals"
+title: "How to be an intern at NPR Visuals (Apply now for Winter/Spring 2016!)"
 description: "How to write a cover letter and give a great interview."

 author: David Eads